-- · An acceptable absence generally includes but is not limited to: - · Acute illness (related to physical and mental health; may require a doctor note.) - · Death in the family - · Presenting original research work (as presenting author) at an academic conference - · Religious holidays - · Residency interviews - Preventive/Routine Care Absences: absences of less than 1⁄2 a day to address preventive or recurring health care issues, when unable to schedule during non-academic activities your course/clerkship/elective director will determine on a case-by-case basis if the student will be assigned further work, a makeup assignment, or a combination of both.
+- · An acceptable absence generally includes but is not limited to: - · Acute illness (related to physical and mental health; may require a doctor note.) - · Death in the family - · Presenting original research work (as presenting author) at an academic conference - · Religious holidays - · Residency interviews - · Preventive/Routine Care Absences: absences of less than half a day to address preventive or recurring health care issues, when unable to schedule during non-academic activities

-Acceptable absences should be arranged 4 weeks in advance of the absence and with permission from the Course/Clerkship/Elective Director (or as soon as practical if related to acute illness or emergency).
+Acceptable absences should be arranged four weeks in advance of the absence and with permission from the Course/Clerkship/Elective Director (or as soon as practical if related to acute illness or emergency).
 Students are expected to complete the Absence Request Form (found on the Student Wiki, Canvas, and all syllabi).
-In the event of any absences,
+In the event of any absences, your course/clerkship/elective director will determine on a case-by-case basis if the student will be assigned further work, a makeup assignment, or a combination of both.